-What islymphangioleiomyomatosis (LAM)?
+What is lymphangioleiomyomatosis (LAM)?

-People who have LAM have trouble breathing because it is more difficult to move air in and out of narrowed bronchial tubes.
-Additionally, the replacement of normal lung tissue with cysts weakens the ability of the lungs to introduce oxygen into the bloodstream.
+People who have LAM have trouble breathing because it is more difficult to move air in and out of the bronchial tubes.
+Also, the replacement of normal lung tissue with cysts or holes weakens the ability of the lungs to move oxygen into the bloodstream.

 Patients with LAM may also develop growths in the kidneys called angiomyolipomas.
 These are harmless unless they become large, in which case they can cause bleeding.